 Ninety-nine percent of the people we serve have household incomes at or below poverty level.
 They are single Moms raising children alone, adult men working at minimum wage trying to feed their families and pay the rent, families where a breadwinner is incarcerated or disabled and cannot work, and seniors, an increasing number of whom are raising their grandchildren.
 Many of our guests have special dietary needs that aren’t typically filled by food donations.

 The hungry guests we feed are faced with the stark choice of feeding their families or paying the rent, or between feeding their families and paying their utilities and/or buying their child’s prescriptions.
 Their initial request is usually for food assistance, though other essential social services almost invariably accompany this request because they are all interrelated.
-Even with our diminished resources because of cuts in government funding, we are still serving over 1,650 per month through our emergency food centers in Nassau and Suffolk Counties.
+Even with our diminished resources because of cuts in government funding, we are still serving over 3,000 per month through our emergency food center in Nassau County.

 When we give our Neighbors nutritious food, they can use the money they would otherwise have spent on food to pay their rent/mortgage, utilities, transportation so they can get to work, etc., which reduces their food insecurity and keeps them in their homes.
 The food we give improves their health because now they can feed their families and also pay for their medications.
 Children who are fed the nutritional food we provide are better equipped to learn in school, and their health and self-esteem are improved.
 Our assistance also buys the family time to access additional resources.